CPlug (ConnectPlug)

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, idempotentHint=true, destructiveHint=false.
-The description adds value by specifying the exact information returned (installed MCPs, connection status, catalog tool counts), which goes beyond annotations.
-No contradictions.
+Annotations already declare readOnlyHint=true, idempotentHint=true, and destructiveHint=false.
+The description adds useful context by specifying the returned data (installed MCPs, connection status, accounts, catalog tool counts).
+It does not mention any side effects, but annotations cover the safety profile, and the description aligns with them.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.